grafana/k6-docs/docs/sources/_index.md

 # Grafana Cloud k6

-Grafana Cloud k6 is a performance-testing tool in your Grafana cloud instance.
+Grafana Cloud k6 is a performance-testing tool in your Grafana Cloud instance.
 The test engine is powered by [k6 OSS](https://k6.io/docs).

 Script performance tests from the UI or in your local editor.
 Run tests from different geographical locations.
 Store and visualize the results in Grafana Cloud.